petedejoy/documentation/v2/clickstream/destinations/bing-ads.md

 ![bing-ads2](../../../images/bing-ads2.png).

-If you click on `View Tag`, you'll be able to see both the code and the ID.
-With that.
+If you click on `View Tag`, you'll be able to see both the JavaScript code and the 7-digit `Tag Id`.
+With that, jump over to your Astronomer dashboard to activate your pipeline directly from our UI.

 ![bing-ads3](../../../images/bing-ads3.png).